-This is one of those topics where small assumptions create big differences over twelve months.
-This guide is written for freelancers building cash safety nets.
+This guide is for freelancers building cash safety nets.
 A freelancer keeps one pool of cash for everything and cannot tell whether money belongs to taxes, operations, or emergencies.

 A Practical Framework